Lamass566/styleguide/docs/index.md

 ### Trailing Commas

-Trailing commas in array and dictionary literals are forbidden.
-The last element in a multi-line literal must not have a comma following it.
+Trailing commas in array and dictionary literals are required.
+The last element in a multi-line literal must have a comma following it.

-!!! success "GOOD"
+!!! success "Збс"
-    ```swift
-    let configurationKeys = [
-        "bufferSize",
-        "compression",
-        "encoding"
-    ]
-    ```
-!!! danger "AVOID"
     ```swift
     let configurationKeys = [
         "bufferSize",